mejia-dev/first-django/README.md

 ### How to change models:
 - Change your models (in models.py).
-- Run `python manage.py makemigrations` to create migrations for those changes
+- Run `python manage.py makemigrations MIGRATIONNAME` to create migrations for those changes
 - Run `python manage.py migrate` to apply those changes to the database.